Why is this important?

 The NSW Coalition of Aboriginal Peak Organisations (CAPO), the NSW Department of Education and the Premier’s Implementation Unit are working together to support students to reach their learning potential and maintain connectedness to culture and the community.
 Some of the ways we are working towards this goal include:

-The NSW Department of Education is committed to supporting schools to build the capability of staff to understand and develop teaching strategies for the cross-curriculum priority area: Aboriginal and Torres Strait Islander Histories and Cultures.
-NSW Department of Education staff will engage with culturally specific content and resources to support their knowledge and understanding of Aboriginal histories and cultures and learn strategies to confidently embed and teach Aboriginal perspectives in their classrooms.
+The NSW Department of Education is committed to supporting schools to build the capability of staff so they teach and engage in ways that enable Aboriginal students to see themselves and their culture reflected across the curriculum.
+This means supporting staff to engage with content that lifts their cultural knowledge and understanding of Aboriginal histories and cultures, and equipping staff with teaching strategies so they can confidently embed Aboriginal perspectives in their teaching.